5 value-creation layers for an IoT application

 Smart, connected products are hybrids, because they are composed from parts of the physical and digital world.
-As a result, in the Internet of Things, the business model inevitably mixes patterns of the digital and the physical (non-digital) world together.[1]Value-creation layers at an Internet of Things application[3]
+As a result, in the Internet of Things, the business model inevitably mixes patterns of the digital and the physical (non-digital) world together.[1]5 value-creation layers in IoTValue-creation layers at an Internet of Things application[3]

 Using the example of QGate the five value-creation layers of an IoT application are discussed.
 QGate is a smart home application.
 The “smart” connection plug for grounded plugs enables a lot of applications with some integrated sensors.